Detention of Mohsen Mahdawi

 2025 arrest of Palestinian student in U.S.

 The detention of Mohsen Mahdawi arose from his activism in support of Palestinians and in opposition to the Gaza war as a student at Columbia University, which motivated the U.S. State Department to initiate deportation proceedings, claiming that his actions harm U.S. foreign policy.
 The U.S. Immigration and Customs Enforcement (ICE) arranged Mahdawi's apprehension at the U.S. Citizenship and Immigration Services (USCIS) office in Colchester, Vermont, where USCIS had scheduled an interview for him to obtain U.S. citizenship.
 He was detained on April 14, 2025.

 Mahdawi's legal team immediately filed a habeas corpus petition against Donald Trump and his administration, describing his detention as unlawful.
 His lawyers requested a temporary restraining order to prevent him from being transferred out of Vermont by federal authorities.
 Vermont federal judge William K. Sessions III granted the request and ordered that Mahdawi remain in Vermont.
 Vermont federal judge Geoffrey W. Crawford extended the request on April 23.

 On April 30, 2025, federal judge Geoffrey W. Crawford in Vermont ordered the release of Mahdawi, stating that "the two weeks of detention so far demonstrate great harm to a person who has been charged with no crime."

+In February 2026, immigration judge Nina Froes dismissed the deportation case against Mahdawi on the basis of unauthenticated evidence, thereby blocking the Trump administration's attempt to deport Mahdawi; in April, the Trump administration fired Froes.
+On June 3, 2026, Mahdawi was ordered by immigration judge Angela Munson to be deported to Jordan.
+Mahdawi has appealed to the Court of Appeals for the First Circuit.

+In July, a US Court of Appeals for the Second Circuit panel with a majority of Trump-appointed judges decided Mahdawi's case should have been tried through the immigration court system of the US Department of Justice and overturned Crawford's April 2025 decision to release Mahdawi from detention.
+The panel's decision did not order Mahdawi's re-detention and, according to the American Civil Liberties Union, there would be no legal basis to do so.

 Biography

-Mohsen Mahdawi is a third-generation Palestinian refugee from the Far'a refugee camp, where he lived until 2014.
+Mohsen Mahdawi is a third-generation Palestinian refugee from the Far'a refugee camp in the occupied West Bank, where he lived until 2014.
 Mahdawi said that, in his childhood in the Israeli-occupied West Bank, he saw his best friend—then 12 years old—shot and killed by an Israeli soldier.
 He also said an Israeli soldier shot him in the leg when he was 15.

 In 2014, Mahdawi moved to the United States, and in 2015 he became a legal permanent resident with a green card.
 He enrolled at Lehigh University in Pennsylvania in 2018 to study computer science, before transferring to Columbia University's School of General Studies to study philosophy.
 He was expected to graduate in May 2025, and was accepted into a master's program at Columbia's School of International and Public Affairs.